Capillary Rise in Pipes with Variable Cross Section: Global analysis and the generalized Washburn equation

+In particular, equation \eqref{eq::GlobalIntegrals-Momentum} determines the momentum of the fluid contained in $V(t)$.
+Its derivation relies on the estimate \eqref{eq::EstimateFlux} and the mean velocity of the meniscus \eqref{eq::AverageVelocity}.
+Equation \eqref{eq::GlobalIntegrals-ContactForce} gives the contact forces over the boundary $\partial V(t)$.
+It comprises the difference of forces between the lower and the upper base, and effects of viscous stresses on the pipe wall.
+Crucial roles are played by the estimates \eqref{eq::EstimateVelocity} and \eqref{eq::AverageVelocity}.
+Finally, \eqref{eq::GlobalIntegrals-BodyForce} provides the body force of the whole fluid volume in $V(t)$.
+To that end, estimate $\eqref{eq::EstimateRadius}$ is used.
+Proof of these results is given in Appendix.

-When terms $\mathcal{O}(\alpha)$ are neglected, all expressions in \eqref{eq::MomentumGlobalIntegrals} are reduced to their $\mathbf{e}_z$ components.
+When terms $\mathcal{O}(\alpha)$ are neglected, all expressions in \eqref{eq::GlobalIntegrals-Momentum}-\eqref{eq::GlobalIntegrals-BodyForce} are reduced to their $\mathbf{e}_z$ components.
 Therefore, consequence of the global momentum balance law \eqref{eq::MomentumGlobal} up to terms of order $\mathcal{O}(\alpha)$ is the following equation:

-Derivation of generalized Washburn equation requires two more steps: introduction of the surface tension as the main driving agent for capillary flow, and relation between the mean velocity $\overline{v}(t)$ and the height of the fluid column $h(t)$.
-They will be given in the sequel.
+Derivation of the generalized Washburn equation requires a few more steps: introduction of the surface tension as the main driving agent for capillary flow, discarding of still present $\mathcal{O}(\alpha)$ terms, and relation between the mean velocity $\overline{v}_{h}(t)$ and height $h(t)$ of the fluid column.
+This will be done in the sequel.